meherbejaoui/meherbejaoui.github.io/_posts/2021-04-30-kmeans-clustering-and-similarity-visualization-of-constitutions.md

 ***
 After the previous exploratory phase, we move to term weighting and `tf-idf`.

-Like we did in this [article](https://www.meherbejaoui.com/python/advanced-word-analysis-tfidf-with-tfidfvectorizer/), we are going to use `TfidfVectorizer` from `sklearn` to convert the collection of documents to a matrix of TF-IDF features.
+Like we did in the previous article linked above, we are going to use `TfidfVectorizer` from `sklearn` to convert the collection of documents to a matrix of TF-IDF features.
 That would allow us to take into account how often a term shows up.
 Again, `tf-idf` is a statistical measure that evaluates how relevant a word is to a document in a collection of documents.
 You can refer to the official `sklearn` [documentation](https://scikit-learn.org/stable/modules/feature_extraction.html#tfidf-term-weighting) for the complex mathematical explanation.